 The most centrally located airport to the Provence Region is the Marseille/Provence Airport (code: MRS).
 The recently renovated airport is a low key base to fly in and out of.

 Flights from the US tend to route through another major European city like London, Paris, Frankfurt, Madrid, etc. The airport is also serviced by several European budget airlines such as RyanAir, Vueling and EasyJet.

-I would say it’s almost essential to rent a car for exploring the small towns in Provence.
-You can do so easily at the airport but I suggest you rent it online beforehand via a site like KAYAK to get a better rate.
+I think it’s essential to rent a car for exploring the small towns in Provence.
+I suggest you rent it online beforehand via a site like KAYAK to get a better rate.
 Also FYI for my American friends, we have found also that for some reason when we rent it from a United States IP address we get a lower price!

 Weather & What to Pack

 Just for reference, here is a breakdown of the average temps for Marseille in the fall months:

 70° / 55°

 As you can see, it’s pretty mild weather.
 So, a daily uniform of jeans, comfortable walking shoes or boots, tops that can layer, scarves and a light leather or jean jacket.
 You can pack a heavier coat but honestly I’ve never needed one, even in winter.

 I made the mistake of choosing fashion over comfort during my first trip to Provence and tried to walk around cobble stoned villages in heels!
 Please save yourself the pain and opt for a flat or chunky heeled boot or walking shoe.
 Also make sure to pack sneakers or hiking boots if you plan on taking advantage of the beautiful trails.
 If you are visiting in September or October you can even optimistically throw a bathing suit in your suitcase.